Evil Mermaid in History

 Who is the Mermaid, When did it First Appear in the World?

 The mermaids that live at Hogwarts Lake in the wizarding world of Harry Potter, like many other mermaids in literature, they have blue skin and long green hair.
-Their bodies are human-like, but without legs, they have silvery fishtails.
+Their bodies resemble those of humans, but they have silvery fishtails instead of legs.

-There are legends about mermaids in almost every culture.
+Nearly every culture has stories about mermaids.
 For example, there was once a saying that the nobility of France was descended from a mermaid named Merusina.

 The Mermaid - Sailor's Obsession on the Ocean